 Where to Stay

 There are a number of family-friendly hotel options in different price ranges located in downtown neighborhoods that are close to numerous attractions and to public transit.
 As in most major cities, the farther one is willing to stay from downtown, the less expensive the accommodations.
-We have enjoyed stays at the Fairmont Royal York, the Four Seasons, Westin Harbour Castle, and the Eaton Chelsea.

 Top Day Trips from Toronto